 What does the Bible say about responding to abuse?
 Where does Jesus’ command to love your enemies fit in?
 Does it mean that we ignore or tolerate illegal, immoral, or abusive behavior or that we stay in a dangerous environment or relationship?
 Does it really require us to forgive and love those who mistreat us?
 And what if you or someone you know has been the victim of abuse, where can you turn for help?

 Finishing well … it’s probably something we all desire.
 No one wants to fall flat on his or her face or bring shame to the name of Christ after serving Him well.
 And yet, if we read through the history of God’s children, we see numerous people who started out well but didn’t end so well.
+And it’s not just people we read about in the Bible.
+Hardly a month goes by that we don’t learn about someone who once followed Christ faithfully, led others to Christ, even pastors, sometimes well-known pastors, who have had a moral failure of some kind or who have walked away from Christ.
+It’s heartbreaking.
 What allows one person to finish well while another fails miserably?
 Find out what can make the difference.

 Do you ever find yourself arguing for argument’s sake?
 Do you feel like it’s your job to point out the other side of the issue or like you have to have the last word?
 If so, could you be a contentious woman, at least at times?
 And if you see this tendency, what can you do to become more Christlike?